hoangph24/youtube-video-sharing-app-fe/README.md

 2. Run the Docker container: `docker run -p 3000:3000 -d youtube-video-sharing-app-fe`

 ## Usage
 Once logged in, users can share videos through the 'Share' button.
 Users can edit or delete videos they have shared.
-Each time it is successfully shared, a notification will be sent to the remaining users.
+Each time it is successfully shared, a notification will be sent to the remaining users (all users will receive a notification about a new share, except the sharer).

 ## Troubleshooting
 If you encounter issues during setup, ensure that all prerequisites are correctly installed and that the MongoDB configuration details are correctly entered in the `.env` file.